isomerpages/moe-clementitownsec/_curriculum/Mathematics.md

 ---
 #### **MISSION:**

-To nurture Independent Learners with an Analytical mind for Problem Solving who appreciate the Relevance and Fun in Mathematics
+To nurture Independent Learners with an Analytical mind for Problem Solving who like to co-learn with others and appreciate the Relevance and Fun in Mathematics

 #### **KEY PROGRAMMES**